 A liver transplant is a surgical procedure to remove a diseased liver and replace it with a healthy liver from a donor.
 Most liver transplant operations use livers from deceased donors.
 In some cases, a part of a liver may be donated by a living donor.
-Currently, 14,000 people in the United States are on the national transplant waiting list for a donor liver.
-What are the basics of liver donation?
-Read below for more information.

 When is a liver donation needed?

 A liver transplant is an option for people who have end-stage liver failure that cannot be controlled using other treatments, or for some people with specific types of liver cancer.
 Liver failure can be categorized as acute liver failure (occurring rapidly, in a matter of weeks) or chronic liver failure (occurring slowly over months and years).